How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 For some examples of these foods, visit High Satiety Index Foods: Which Ones Will Keep You Full With Fewer Calories?

-Before you decide you’re ONLY going to eat these foods, you should be aware of the risks of radically overhauling your diet.
+Before you decide to eat only these foods, you should be aware of the risks of radically overhauling your diet.

 Tiny Habits are Better Than Radical Changes

 Like any sharp tool, this knowledge must be used carefully, cautiously, and skillfully.
-Sadly, we’ve seen many people implement our system too aggressively in our challenges to the point they could not help but rebound.
+Sadly, we’ve seen many people implement our system too aggressively in our challenges to the point that they cannot help but rebound.

 For example, if you switched from 10% protein to 50% protein overnight, you might feel invincible and incredibly full, and the scale may even drop day after day as you lose water weight.
 You’ll feel great… until it stops.